argoproj/argo-cd/docs/operator-manual/tls.md

     Please make sure that the certificate has a proper life time.
 Keep in mind that when you have to replace the certificate, all workloads have to be restarted in order to properly work again.

+### Disabling TLS to argocd-repo-server

+In some scenarios where mTLS through side-car proxies is involved (e.g. in a service mesh), you may want configure the connections between the `argocd-server` and `argocd-application-controller` to `argocd-repo-server` to not use TLS at all.

+In this case, you will need to:

+* Configure `argocd-repo-server` with TLS on the gRPC API disabled by specifying the `--disable-tls` parameter to the pod container's startup arguments
+* Configure `argocd-server` and `argocd-application-controller` to not use TLS for connections to the `argocd-repo-server` by specifying the parameter `--repo-server-plaintext` to the pod container's startup arguments
+* Configure `argocd-server` and `argocd-application-controller` to connect to the side-car instead of directly to the `argocd-repo-server` service by specifying its address via the `--repo-server <address>` parameter

+After this change, the `argocd-server` and `argocd-application-controller` will use a plain text connection to the side-car proxy, that will handle all aspects of TLS to the `argocd-repo-server`'s TLS side-car proxy.